ACHILLES TENDINITIS: WHEN THE ACHILLES TENDON HURTS

 Take a break from running

-Stretching the Achilles tendon with exercises:
+Stretching the Achilles tendon with exercises

 "The best remedy for Achilles tendon irritation is eccentric training for the calf muscles."

-Choose the right running shoes
+Choosing the right running shoes

-Optimizing running technique
+Optimisation of the running technique

 Home remedies for Achilles tendon pain